FarronF/limerick-council-tools/README.md

 Replace `<start_year>`, `<start_month>`, `<end_year>`, and `<end_month>` with the desired date range.

+PDFs will be downloaded to meetings/ folder with a structure of {year}/{month}/{day}-{meeting-name}/

+All files with Agenda or Minutes in their name will be downloaded.

+A meeting_details.json will also be generated with some basic details for reference.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: